 Funding Available 2024

-The Portes Foundation, in association with The Institute of Medicine of Chicago (IOMC), is soliciting letters of intent for research projects in health promotion and disease prevention with a special interest in cancer research and cancer care projects.
+The Portes Foundation, in association with the Institute of Medicine of Chicago (IOMC), solicits letters of interest on an annual basis for research projects in health promotion and disease prevention with a special interest in cancer research and cancer care projects.
 To be considered for an award to be granted in February of 2023, a letter of interest should be submitted during the next open period, June 1 – August 1, 2022.
 After an initial review, select projects will be asked to submit a full proposal that will be due December 1, 2022.
 Funding for awards will be available in 2023.

 We invite proposals that explore research or implementation ideas important in health promotion and disease prevention.
 These projects may be investigative in etiologic factors, preventive measures, primary and secondary prevention screening, and education.
 Projects in patient education or health professionals’ education will also be considered.
 All projects must include a complete and thorough evaluation component.